 Drive time: Just under 2 hours

-Even if theme parks aren’t your thing, a visit to Orlando is still one of the best day trips from Clearwater.
+Even if theme parks aren’t your thing, a visit to Orlando (without the theme parks) is still one of the best day trips from Clearwater.
 The drive is still under two hours each way and you can check out a good amount of this large city in between.

 Orlando is home to some great museums (like these worthwhile World War II sites in and around Orlando), endless shopping and dining opportunities, beautiful parks and gardens, tons of craft breweries, and professional basketball.